 The 1/4 Headshot

-Then there is the 1/4 headshot and this shot is more commonly referred to without the 1/4.
-This is because it’s common understanding that most headshots are 1/4 in terms of crop.
+Then there is the 1/4 headshot, and this shot is more commonly referred to without the 1/4.
+This is because it is common understanding that most headshots are 1/4 in terms of crop.
 Thus, other crops – 3/4, 1/2 – usually must be specified as such because the 1/4 is commonly assumed.

 This headshot is usually from around the mid to upper chest and up.
 It is a very necessary shot for actors and models to have in their portfolios.
 However, actors and models sometimes opt for an even tighter crop, at around the shoulder line and up.
 It can be important for them to get across their look, which is why they might choose to do so.

 The Full Body Shot

 Finally, there is the full body shot where the entire body – head to toe – is visible.
-It’s most common to have this for modeling ant it’s often done against a seamless solid-colored background, such as gray or white.
+It is most common to have this for modeling ant it is often done against a seamless solid-colored background, such as gray or white.
 But it is also common to do it against a plain wall and floor background.

 When you work with a professional photographer, they can often help guide you as to what headshots or crop factors to consider.
-Other factors that might influence the crop to use include angles, backgrounds, and more.
+As touched on earlier, other factors that might influence the crop to use include angles, backgrounds, and more.
 Do your research before planning a headshot session to ensure you get the crops you need.